aceismtemple/new-heavens-and-a-new-earth/Memos/Beginning.md

 the One who revealed Himself to Israel, the One who keeps covenant and mercy to a thousand generations.

-From the days when God called Abraham out of Ur, saying *“Walk before Me and be thou perfect,”* the Almighty has always searched for those who would set themselves apart,
+From the days when HaShem called Abraham out of Ur, saying *“Walk before Me and be thou perfect,”* the Almighty has always searched for those who would set themselves apart,